aileot/vim-snatch/README.md

 ## Usage

-(The options, mappings, and so on, are not all the features this plugin provides.
+(The following options, mappings, and so on, are not all the features this plugin provides.
 Type `:h snatch`,
 [doc/snatch.txt](https://github.com/kaile256/vim-snatch/blob/main/doc/snatch.txt)
 will tell you more features and their details.)